 - Led to southern states and the federal government working closely together in the removal effort despite high tensions over tariff policy at the time

 Upon passage the Jackson administration immediately began to negotiate with Native American nations for removal to the west.
-No course was off-limits as Jackson’s men threatened natives with non-enforcement of prior treaties, floods of white settlers, and military action if no agreement could be made.
+No course was off-limits as Jackson’s men threatened natives with non-enforcement of prior treaties, floods of white settlers, and military action if no agreement was to be made.

 Jackson’s men even stooped so low as to sign a treaty with the minority faction that represented less than 5% of the Cherokee Nation in the significant Treaty of New Echota.
 Jackson paraded the treaty as just and Congress ratified it despite its fraudulent nature.